dolphindb/release/1.30/README.md

 * Added new higher-order functions `window` and `twindow` for more general scenarios than move and tmove, with slightly different handling of window boundaries. (**1.30.16**)

 * Added new configuration parameter *raftElectionTick*, which specifies the waiting time to receive a heartbeat from the leader in a raft group before the followers switch to a new leader.
-Added new functions `setCacheEngineMemSize`, `setTimeoutTick`, `setTSDBCacheEngineSize`, `setMaxMemSize`, `setReservedMemSize` and `setMaxBlockSizeForReservedMemory` to support modifying the associated configuration online. (**1.30.16**)
+Added new functions `setCacheEngineMemSize`, `setTimeoutTick`, `setMaxMemSize`, `setReservedMemSize` and `setMaxBlockSizeForReservedMemory` to support modifying the associated configuration online. (**1.30.16**)

-* Added new function `fixedLengthArrayVector` to combine multiple vectors into an array vector. (**1.30.16**)

 * Added new function `loadNpz` to import *.npz* files from NumPy. (**1.30.16**)